A Whipple procedure is complex surgery to remove part of the pancreas along with the:

 Before surgery, your doctor may do the following tests:

-Your doctor may put you on a special diet before the surgery to help your body prepare.
+You may be put on a special diet before the surgery to help your body prepare.
 If you are not able to eat, you may need to go to the hospital several days before surgery.
 You will be given glucose and fluids through an IV.

 Talk to your doctor about your medications, herbs, and dietary supplements.
 You may be asked to stop taking some medications up to one week before the procedure.